-The regulatory capital requirements for the market risk of trading book securitizations were determined based on a combination of internal models and regulatory standard approaches pursuant to Section 314 et seq.
-SolvV.
+The regulatory capital requirements for the market risk of trading book securitizations are determined based on a combination of internal models and regulatory standard approaches pursuant to Article 337 CRR.

 The capital requirement for the general market risk of trading book securitization positions is determined as the sum of (i) the value-at-risk based capital requirement for general market risk and (ii) the stressed value-at-risk based capital requirement for general market risk.